upasanadci/NewProjectRepo/README.md

 **Instructions**:

 * To run this project, use `npm run start`
-* Use sass to create the mockup.
+* The starter code is in the `src` folder.
+Work in the existing files.
+* Write your styles using sass.
 * Make use of nesting and variables where possible.
 * Make sure to design for mobile first!

 * Using Flexbox change how elements are displayed on the page depending on the screen size.
 * Breakpoints:
-    - 768px - tablet (set the `.card` width to 80%)
+    - 768px - tablet (the width of `.card` should be 80%)
-    - 1024px - desktop (set the parent container`.cards` justify-content to center)
+    - 1024px - desktop (`.cards` container should center its childeren using justify-content)

 * Colors for styling:
     - Card background color: #e0ddb2